 5 Cool briefly, then shred or slice: Remove the chicken from the broth and place on a plate or cutting board.
 When cool enough to handle, shred or slice the chicken, as needed.
 Use immediately, or cool completely and refrigerate for up to 5 days.
 Shredded or sliced chicken can also be frozen for up to 3 months.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How to Make Quick and Easy Poached Chicken on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to How to Poach Chicken, the Quick and Easy Way on Simply Recipes.
 Thank you!Print